Show All Properties of a PowerShell Object

 2. Retrieve the Class Instance/Object Information

-3. Use Format-List Cmdlet to Display Properties
+3. Use the Format-List Cmdlet to Display Properties

-Show All Properties of a PowerShell Object
+How to Show All Properties of a PowerShell Object

-There are requirements to find information about the Windows machine and its components such as network, application, and services.
+There are requirements to find information about the Windows machine and its components, such as network, application, and services.
 The Common Information Model (CIM) is an open-source standard for manipulating these components and their information.

 Microsoft has implemented its standard on top of CIM called Windows Management Instrumentation (WMI) to query and manipulate computer, service, and network information.